Bukhar Khudahs: History

 The founding date of the Bukhar Khudahs remains unknown; the 10th-century Iranian historian Narshakhi is known to have mentioned several names of rulers of Bukhara, but it is not known if they were all from the same dynasty.
 The first ruler mentioned by Narshakhi is Abru'i (also spelled Abarzi).
-According to Narshakhi, he was a cruel ruler, who was overthrown by a certain Turkic king named Qara Jurjin.
+According to Narshakhi, he was a cruel ruler, who was overthrown by a certain Turkic king named Qara Jurin.
 The next ruler is named Kana, who is said to have introduced the minting of coins in Bukhara, which is, however, doubted by modern scholars.
 The next ruler is given as Makh, who was credited with the building of a bazaar that was named after him.
 The first ruler mentioned with the title of Bukhar Khudah is named Bidun, who was killed in 681 by the Umayyad general Salm ibn Ziyad during the first Arab attempts to conquer Transoxiana.
 He was succeeded by his few months-old son Tughshada.
-However, the kingdom was in reality controlled by Tughshada's mother, who is only known by her title of Khatun, and is celebrated in the local historical tradition for her wisdom and capable management.
+However, the kingdom was in reality controlled by Tughshada's mother, who is only known by her title of Khatun of Bukhara, and is celebrated in the local historical tradition for her wisdom and capable management.
 She is reported to have held court daily, "inquired into the affairs of state and issued orders and prohibitions," while at a distance stood "two hundred youths from the landowners and the princes ready for service, girded with gold belts and bearing swords."
 In 676 she dispatched a contingent to aid an Arab assault on Samarqand.

 In 706, a civil war erupted in Bukhara and its surrounding cities and towns; the ruler of the nearby Wardana, known as the Wardan Khudah, had seized most of the principality, while a Sogdian magnate named Khunuk Khudah, managed to rally the nobles of Bukhara around him and declared himself as the Bukhar Khudah.
 At the same time, the new Umayyad governor of Khurasan, Qutayba ibn Muslim, had captured Paykand, a city near Bukhara.
 The city soon revolted, and the Arabs responded by sacking the city.
 The brutality of the sack of Paykand shocked the Sogdian world, and led the nobles of Bukhara under Khunuk to make an alliance with the Wardan Khudah.
 However, during the fighting between the Arabs and Sogdians, the Wardan Khudah was killed, which probably constituted a heavy blow to the Bukhara-Wardana alliance.
 Bukhara was shortly after captured by Qutayba, who imposed a tribute of 200,000 dirhams, and installed an Arab garrison to secure against rebellion.
 During the same time, another Sogdian king named Tarkhun, who was the ruler of Samarkand, acknowledged the authority of the Umayyad Caliphate.
 After having settled an affair in Tokharistan, Qutayba restored Bukhara to the young Tughshada, and the faction of Khunuk including himself were executed.